MastayY/MastayY/README.md

 ### Hi! 👋 I'm Nasywan.

 An independent Frontend Engineer who loves to create and share projects about web development!
-I've enjoyed JavaScript and trying to make it the main language in creating a project.

-- 🔭 I'm currently studying at Amikom University Yogyakarta, majoring in S1 Informatics
+- 🔭 I'm currently studying at Amikom University Yogyakarta, majoring in Bachelor of Informatics
-- 🌱 I’m currently learning about Backend Development
+- 🌱 I’m currently learning React JS
 - 📫 How to reach me: nasywanfadilah@gmail.com
 - ⚡ Fun fact: I like coding, listening to music, and watching anime